karenlqy/Udacity-Data-Analyst-Nanodegree/Career/Data Analyst Interview Practice.md

-### 1. escribe a data project you worked on recently.
+### 1. Describe a data project you worked on recently.

 I worked on a project from udacity class to study the financial and email data from Enron which is a dataset of 146 records of the senior management's financial and email data.
 In this project, I need to build a predictive model that can identify an individual as a "Person of Interest" (POI) that requires further analysis.
 I used the scikit-learn package & various machine learning techniques for this exercise.